LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W01-D1-IntroToJS.md

 - Syllabus – quick overview
 - Reading and Quizzes

-  - Purpose of quizzes isn’t testing, it’s focus and accountability
+  - Purpose of quizzes isn’t testing, it’s focus and accountability.
 - Lab assignments
-  - Part 1 is the tutorial exercise
+  - Part 1 will usually be a tutorial exercise.
-  - Part 2 requires problems solving
+  - Part 2 will require problem-solving.
-  - Upload results to citstudent
+  - You will upload your solutions to Moodle and usually to citstudent as well.
 - Code reviews
-  - Beta and Production versions
+  - Each lab assignment has a beta and production version.
+Code reviews are done on the beta version.
-  - Code reviews used by real development teams
+  - One reason we do code reviews: they are used by development teams in the real world.
-  - Look at the code review procedure document
+  - Look at the code review procedure document.